EQUITABLE ACCELERATED LEARNING WORKING GROUP PROJECTS

 Subject Areas: literacy, all

-What: A group of eighty-one dual language teachers and instructional coaches will work in a Professional Learning Community (PLC) to address the question: What are the most effective ways to tap into students' linguistic assets and leverage them to help students access grade level content and develop their biliteracy in a dual language system?
-They will focus on creating bridging activities and lessons (cross-linguistic connections) and metalinguistic awareness to support students’ biliteracy development and access to grade level content.
+What: A group of dual language teachers and instructional coaches worked in a Professional Learning Community (PLC) to address the question: What are the most effective ways to tap into students' linguistic assets and leverage them to help students access grade-level content and develop their biliteracy in a dual language system?
+They focused on creating bridging activities and lessons (cross-linguistic connections) and metalinguistic awareness to support students’ biliteracy development and access to grade level content.

 Using flash cards